-Activity Year One 2013-2014 (Revised) Year Two 2014-2015 Year Three 2015-2016 Reprogram Funds Year Four 2016- 2017 Total EPA Budget All Years Estuary Status and Trends Coastal Monitoring- Coordinator 30,000.00 16,250.00 10,000.00 16,400.00 25,000.00 97,650.00 Watershed Sediment Studies 17,500.00 (16,400.00) 1,100.00 EPA Data Integration/Updates 100,000.00 100,000.00
+Activity Year One 2013-2014 Year Two 2014-2015 Year Three 2015-2016 Year Four 2016-2017 Year Five 2017-2018 2017-2018 Funds Available + Budget Estuary Status and Trends 47,500.00 16,250.00 10,000.00 125,000.00 25,000 115,031 Coastal Monitoring- Coordinator 30,000.00 16,250.00 10,000.00 25,000.00 15,000 15,031 Watershed Sediment Studies 17,500.00 - SAC Technical Assistance - EPA Data Integration/Updates 100,000.00 100,000 ADEM Monitoring Stations Operational Costs 10,000 10,000

 What does biological integrity look like in coastal Alabama?
 What monitoring and research is needed to track environmental conditions through time?
 How do we reduce stressors and communicate resultant biological changes?
-One of the charges of the Science Advisory Committee (SAC) is to integrate science into the development of an environmental monitoring program that informs us about the status of our coastal area's biological condition.
+One of the charges of the Science Advisory Committee (SAC) is to integrate science into the development of an environmental monitoring program that informs about the status of our coastal area's biological condition.
 It will be imperative that this monitoring program be one coinciding with citizens' value and data is communicated to the public so progress in improving/protecting biological conditions has widespread community support.

-As part of building a robust monitoring program, the Science Advisory Committee is charged with developing recommendations for what research is needed to better understand our estuarine system; identifying what baseline gaps exist and developing those (particularly in the most and least stressed habitats/watersheds); determining what other needs exist in relation to the six things citizens value most; and developing decision support tools to facilitate citizen to access these data sets.
+As part of building a robust monitoring program, the SAC is charged with developing recommendations for what research is needed to better understand our estuarine system; identifying what baseline gaps exist and developing those (particularly in the most- and least-stressed habitats/watersheds); determining what other needs exist in relation to the six things citizens value most; and developing decision-support tools to facilitate citizen access these data sets.

-Throughout the implementation of the Comprehensive Conservation and Management Plan for 2013-2018, the Science Advisory Committee will work with state and federal agencies to develop answers to the above questions.
-The SAC will participate with ADEM to build a Biological Condition Gradient framework for coastal Alabama with assistance from US EPA Headquarters and Gulf Breeze Lab.
-State and local resource managers will pursue development of a long term monitoring program.
+Throughout the implementation of the Comprehensive Conservation and Management Plan for 2013-2018, the SAC will work with state and federal agencies to develop answers to the above questions.
+The SAC will participate with ADEM to build a Biological Condition Gradient framework for coastal Alabama with assistance from U.S. EPA Headquarters and Gulf Breeze Lab.
+State and local resource managers will pursue development of a long-term monitoring program.
 In addition, the SAC will pursue opportunities to establish baselines and other science necessary to support comprehensive watershed planning.

-EST: COASTAL MONITORING PROGRAM/ REAL-TIME MONITORING
+EST: COASTAL MONITORING PROGRAM

 Project Number EST1401

 Title Coastal Monitoring Program

 Values Supported

-Using ongoing research, and Healthy Watersheds/Biological Condition Gradient Frameworks- Increase understanding of how to monitor estuary health; identify biological indicators;
+Using ongoing research, and Healthy Watersheds/Biological Condition Gradient Frameworks- Increase understanding of

+how to monitor estuary health; identify biological indicators;

-Purpose Outputs/Deliverables and incorporate into a coastal biological monitoring program.
-Plan for establishing Long-term ecological monitoring for Coastal Alabama for habitats that support what people value most including beaches, intertidal marshes and flats, streams, rivers, riparian buffers and fresh water wetlands; High Resolution Habitat Maps of Mobile and Baldwin Counties, including SAV mapping; A first edition Biological Condition Gradient Framework and implementation plan; Establishment of data repository
+Purpose and incorporate into a coastal biological monitoring program.

+Plan for establishing long-term ecological monitoring for Coastal Alabama for habitats that support what people value most including beaches, intertidal marshes and flats, streams, rivers, riparian buffers and fresh water wetlands; High Resolution Habitat Maps of Mobile and Baldwin Counties, including SAV mapping; A first edition Biological Condition Gradient Framework and implementation plan; Establishment

+Outputs/Deliverables of data repository

 Outcomes Increase knowledge about science, monitoring, habitat management, and restoration of the Mobile Bay estuarine environment; Increase community ownership and involvement in local environmental protection activities

+Outcomes Improve water quality monitoring, support TMDL

-Clean Water Act Relevance Improve water quality monitoring, support TMDL implementation, improve monitoring of wetland function and coverage
+Clean Water Act Relevance implementation, improve monitoring of wetland function and coverage

+- constant

 Year 1 (2013-2014) \$ 30,000

-Year 2 (2014-2015) \$ 32,650 (Revised)
+Year 2 (2014-2015) \$ 16,250 (Revised)

 Year 3 (2015-2016) \$ 10,000

-Year 4 (2016-2017) \$25,000
+Year 4 (2016-2017) \$54,750 (Revised)

+Year 5 (2017-2018) \$15,000

 Other Funding \$ 0

-Total Available \$ 97,650
+Total Available \$ \$126,000

 Match/Leverage US EPA, ADEM, Science Advisory Committee

 Lead/Partners ADEM/MBNEP SAC, US EPA